Dr Claire Mansfield

 Dr Claire Mansfield - Counselling Psychologist (CPsychol, PsychD, MA, BSc

 I offer counselling and therapy and a compassionate and sensitive approach for a wide range of personal and emotional difficulties.
 Based in Berkhamsted, I adapt my sessions to suit the individual client.
 I work collaboratively with clients to bring resolution, insight and change to emotional and psychological difficulties.
 Clients choose whether they want short-term or long-term therapy and I will discuss the various therapeutic approaches available.
+Please note that I only work with adults.

 I will ask you questions about the problems you are experiencing and your aims for therapy, in order to develop a therapeutic approach tailored to your specific difficulties and needs.
 Counselling and therapy enables individuals to talk about painful or difficult experiences in a safe and confidential setting.
 It may enable you to find new ways of coping or to think about changes that you may want to make.
 I understand that many individuals come to therapy in distress.
 I offer clients sensitivity, care and respect and have the highest regard for ethical and non-discriminatory practice.